Using Device Templates

 To use the Modify by Template action to apply settings to one or more devices:

-2. In the Device Manager page, select the checkbox for each device you want to apply configuration settings to.
+• On the Device Manager page, select the checkbox for each device you want to apply configuration settings to.
+Then click the Select Actions menu, select Modify by Template, and click the Go button.
+The Bulk Device Configuration page appears.

-• In the Template field, select New/One-Off Template
+• In the Template field, select New/One-Off Template.

-• If you select this field, any changes you make to fields in the Bulk Device Configuration page will be saved to a new template.
+• If you select this checkbox, any changes you make to any of the fields on any of the tabs will be saved to a new template.

 • You can click a field to disable it.
 When you disabled a field, its value will not be applied to the selected device group or selected devices.